Alessandra-Claro/Pure-Chemistry/README.md

 # SciTech
 A space of science and technology.
-Blogging for an intelligence glow up!
+Blogging for an intelligent glow up!